erikrose/peep/README.rst

     installs the downloaded archive.
 This means you can use things like ``--install-options`` fruitfully.
   * Add Python 3.4 support by correcting an import.
+  * Install a second peep script named after the active Python version, e.g. peep-2.7.
+This is a convenience for those using multiple versions of Python and not using virtualenvs.

 1.2
   * Support GitHub-style tarballs (that is, ones whose filenames don't contain